Great news that you want to open a bunq Business account!

-To make sure you can open an account with us as seamlessly as possible, one of the things we need to know is the UBO (ultimate beneficial owner) of your business.
-We will need one or more of the underlying documents as required by law:
+To make sure you can open an account with us in 5 minutes, one of the things we need to know is the UBO (ultimate beneficial owner) of your business.
+We'll need one or more of the following documents as proof:

 Why do we need to know this?